mohitthakur13/SafeAir/README.md

  ## Further suggestions
  <ol>
  <li>
   Concurrency: No parallel programming have been used.
-Although since the code is modular the first approach should be to simply run (either using multithreading or asyncio) to run index engines concurrently.
-Then more advanced approaches could be used for paralleizing over multiple processors if need be.
+Although, the code is modular and the first approach should be to simply extend with (either using multithreading or asyncio) to run index engines concurrently.
+Later, more advanced approaches could be used for paralleizing over multiple processors if need be.
   </li>
  <li>
   Predictive Engine: As the groundwork for the basic data analytics has been laid, other predictive and recommendation services could be built on top.